Explaining Shoes: The Oxford and Derby

 3. Overall style – Shoe designers have upped their creativity.
 Nowadays, you can find fun colors, stylish two-tone options, patent leather, suede, and even plaid.
 As with other style areas, the more wild the shoes, the more difficult to incorporate in your look.
 If you do opt for an awesome pair of bright two-tones, draw down the intensity of your remaining ensemble.
 I recommend starting with black, then brown.
 Those two will get you through most anything.

 4. Fit – Make sure to achieve the right fit for your feet.
 No tight squeeze.
 No super loose fit.
 Who cares if you find a great deal in another size?
 It’s not worth the pain.
 Besides, most experienced shoe departments will gladly measure your feet to avoid any confusion.

-To get a good idea of how a classic pair of oxford shoes should look, I recommend a visit to Nordstrom or Saks Fifth Avenue.
+To get a good idea of how a classic pair of Oxford or Derby shoes should look, I recommend a visit to Nordstrom or Saks Fifth Avenue.
 Search out a pair made by any of the following: Salvatore Ferragamo, Bally, or Bruno Magli.
 Admire the leather quality, look closely at the stitching, and appreciate the artistry.
 To acquire this kind of quality will cost $400 to $600 at retail, but don’t let that scare you (to learn more about getting these at a better price read Quality clothing + Bargain = Smart Shopping).
 If you can afford it, I highly suggest you own at least one pair from these brands.
 They will last a lot longer than a cheap pair.
 If this is too pricey, give Cole Haan a try.
 Last point – polish them regularly!!

 For more on shoes, read Your boss pays attention to your shoes.